Best put the kettle on, twice.

 1972, British Honduras

 A show of strength by Buccaneers from Ark Royal prevented a threatened invasion of British Honduras (Belize) by Guatemala.
 RAF too far away and could do nothing.

-In January 1972 a small force of Guatemalan troops were sighted on the border and HMS Ark Royal, who was in the area conducting a training mission with the USS Bachante was detached to the area, Buccaneers from 891 NAS conducted a number of shows of strength on the border.
+In January 1972 a small force of Guatemalan troops was sighted on the border and HMS Ark Royal, who was in the area conducting a training mission with the USS Bacchante was detached to the area, Buccaneers from 891 NAS conducted a number of shows of strength on the border.
 In February HMS Ark Royal returned to the area with the 2nd Battalion Grenadier Guards who reinforced the garrison.

 The country was renamed Belize in 1973

 After negotiations between the UK and Guatemala broke down Guatemalan troops began massing on the border.
 From the 11th of October, RAF Pumas were flown into the area by Belfast transports and the garrison increased to over a thousand personnel.
 Six RAF Harrier GR1A aircraft were flown to Belize, using in-flight refuelling and stops at Goose Bay and Nassau.